Impressionism: Female Impressionists

 Impressionists, in varying degrees, were looking for ways to depict visual experience and contemporary subjects.
 Female Impressionists were interested in these same ideals but had many social and career limitations compared to male Impressionists.
 They were particularly excluded from the imagery of the bourgeois social sphere of the boulevard, cafe, and dance hall.

 As well as imagery, women were excluded from the formative discussions that resulted in meetings in those places.
 That was where male Impressionists were able to form and share ideas about Impressionism.
 In the academic realm, women were believed to be incapable of handling complex subjects, which led teachers to restrict what they taught female students.
-It was also considered unladylike to excel in art, since women's true talents were then believed to center on homemaking and mothering.
+It was also considered unladylike to excel in art, since women's true talents were then believed to centre on homemaking and mothering.

 Yet several women were able to find success during their lifetime, even though their careers were affected by personal circumstances – Bracquemond, for example, had a husband who was resentful of her work which caused her to give up painting.
 The four most well known, namely, Mary Cassatt, Eva Gonzalès, Marie Bracquemond, and Berthe Morisot, are, and were, often referred to as the 'Women Impressionists'.
 Their participation in the series of eight Impressionist exhibitions that took place in Paris from 1874 to 1886 varied: Morisot participated in seven, Cassatt in four, Bracquemond in three, and Gonzalès did not participate.